-The Long-billed Curlew (Numenius americanus) bears several distinctions among North American shorebirds, being the largest regularly occurring sandpiper on the continent, as well as the one with the largest bill.
+The Long-billed Curlew (Numenius americanus) bears several distinctions among North American shorebirds.
+In addition to being the largest common sandpiper on the continent, it is also the one with the largest bill.
 The bill size of the Long-billed Curlew is quite variable, with females generally having notably longer bills than males.
 The two genders have different shaped bills as well.
-The male Long-billed Curlew has a bill that shows nearly continuous curvature along its length, while the female’s is overall flatter but with a sharply hooked tip.
+Male Long-billed Curlew bills show nearly continuous curvature along its length.
+But the female’s overall flatter bill terminates in a sharply hooked tip.
 Note how this bird’s lower mandible is distinctly shorter than the upper, falling short of the often sharply curved tip.

 These handsome birds vary little in coloration.
-Long-billed Curlews sport a rufous wash and a “tree branch” pattern of dark brown in the center of the back and flight feathers.
-The neck is lightly streaked vertically.
+Long-billed Curlews sport a rufous wash and a “tree branch” pattern of dark brown on the back and flight feathers.
+Meanwhile, the neck is lightly streaked vertically.
 The lower mandible is pinkish, particularly close to the gape; the legs and feet are flesh-toned.
-In North America, the only commonly occurring shorebird that could easily be confused for a Long-billed Curlew would be the Whimbrel (Numenius phaeopus).
+In North America, the only commonly occurring shorebird that resembles a Long-billed Curlew is the Whimbrel (Numenius phaeopus).
 Whimbrels are smaller, have shorter bills, bluish legs and feet, and thick dark stripes on the crown.
 Listen also for the haunting and beautiful Long-billed Curlew call, most often given in flight.
-These photos were taken with a Canon EOS Rebel T3, using a 100-400 mm zoom lens.
+We took these photos with a Canon EOS Rebel T3, using a 100-400 mm zoom lens.